MathieuTurcotte/node-wait/README.md

 ```
 ## Usage

+`WaitForAny` will wait until one of the specified `EventEmitter` is done.
-`WaitForAny` and `WaitForAll` wait until one or all of the specified
+By contrast, `WaitForAll` will wait until all of the specified `EventEmitter`
-`EventEmitter` are done or the timeout interval elapses.
+are done.

-Upon successful completion, a `done` event is emitted by the `WaitForAll` or
+Upon successful completion, they will both emit a `done` event.
+On timeout,
-`WaitForAny` instance.
-On timeout, a `timeout` event is emitted.
+a `timeout` event will be emitted.

-By default, `WaitForAny` and `WaitForAll` will listen for the `done` event.
+By default, `WaitForAny` and `WaitForAll` listen for the `done` event.
 This behavior can be altered by specifying a custom event type.

 ## Example